 Adaptations: As their name suggests, Burrowing Owls live in the underground burrows that were created by digging animals like prairie dogs and ground squirrels.
 Mostly nocturnal, the Burrowing Owl hunts at dusk and night.
-However, during mating and breeding seasons, it may also hunt prey for additional food reserves.
+However, it may also hunt the prey for additional food reserves during mating and breeding seasons.

 12. Phainopepla (Phainopepla nitens)

 Sexual dimorphism is demonstrated in this bird species.
 Males generally appear to be glossy black and zigzag.
 When they fly, they flash white wing patches (which thus inspired the Greek name “Phainopepla” meaning “shining robe“.
 On the other hand, females appear to be dull in appearance, having a gray overall plumage color.

 Diet: Phainopeplas feed heavily on the berries of the parasitic plant, mistletoe.
 However, they also occasionally catch flying insects.